Simbarashe95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- cript that prints all possible combinations of

-two letters, except oo
+ a script that prints all possible combinations of two letters, except oo.